kubos/kubos/README.md

         $ git clone https://github.com/kubostech/kubos

-2. Run the development environment bootstrap script to pull down all of the KubOS
+3. Run the development environment bootstrap script to pull down all of the KubOS
    repositories:

         $ cd kubos
         $ ./bootstrap.sh

+    Running this script will clone the latest copy of each repo described in the [Kubos manifest file](https://github.com/kubostech/kubos-manifest/blob/master/default.xml).
+It will also create links between all of the local modules and targets using the `kubos link` command.

+    The bootstap command can take an optional parameter which will add git remotes to each repo.

+    Running this command:

+        $ ./bootstrap.sh githubuser

+    Will add a remote with the url `https://github.com/{githubuser}/{reponame}` for each repo.

 ## KubOS development environment

 KubOS is a collection of Yotta modules and targets which come pre-packaged with the KubOS-SDK.
 They can also be built locally using the `kubos link` and `kubos link-target` commands.

 ### Building an example application